Daniel-Mietchen/events/Open-Science-Jetzt-Vienna-2015.md

-This document provides the basis for a talk at the University of Vienna on December 3, 2015, which is a contribution to a lecture series on Open Science that they are organizing.
+This document provides the basis for a talk at the University of Vienna on December 3, 2015, which is a contribution to the [kickoff event](http://www.wtz-ost.at/veranstaltungen/open-science-jetzt/) of the Open Science Lecture Series that they are organizing.

 # Hashtag suggestion
 [#openscience](https://twitter.com/search?q=%23openscience)